 Regardless of the type of building foundation, URETEK’s skilled team of experienced Houston foundation repair professionals can help.
 Whether it’s a crack in a concrete slab or a saggy floor from a pier foundation, we have the right personnel for the job.

-We offer a ten-year warranty on most residential foundation types, giving you added peace of mind.
+We offer up to a ten-year warranty on most residential foundation repairs, giving you added peace of mind.
 Schedule a free consultation with URETEK today before your foundation issue becomes an expensive problem.